Team-IO/taam/test/README.md

 Unit testing in this mod is implemented using a custom JUnit runner provided by [MinecraftJUnit](https://github.com/BuiltBrokenModding/MinecraftJUnit).
+(Not all tests use this runner, only the Minecraft-specific code.)

 Running the tests should work out of the box.